The 10 most iconic Kirby looks from Super Smash Bros Ultimate

 Kirby is known for his distinctive spherical shape that somewhat resembles a balloon.
 So when Minecraft's very own Steve got an invitation to join the fight back in 2020, we got to see Kirby rock the block by taking on the signature cube-like form.
 As what is essentially a Kirby block - which is very befitting of the Minecraft world - the inhaling hero uses a little spade to dig up the stage.
 After building up blocks, Kirby can knock them back right down again with a pickaxe, too.
 Kirby's imitation of Steve is easily one of the most distinctive and memorable transformations in Smash Bros Ultimate.

-For more, check out our pick of the 10 best Kirby games, or take a look back on all things with our ultimate guide to 30 years of Kirby games.
+For more check out our pick of the 10 best Kirby games, or take a look back with our ultimate guide to 30 years of Kirby games.